Erebus Glacier Tongue: Iceberg calving

-The forces of wave action from McMurdo Sound, tides, and internal stresses exploit the ice tongue's weaknesses.
-Subsequently small icebergs and bergy bits typically calf from the Erebus Ice Tongue but only when the sea ice has broken up.
+The forces of wave action from McMurdo Sound, tides, and internal stresses exploit the glacier tongue's weaknesses.
+Subsequently, small icebergs and bergy bits typically calf from the Erebus Glacier Tongue but only when the sea ice has broken up.
 Subsequently, iceberg calving is seasonal and periodic, as open water is needed to release the bergs into Erebus Bay.

-Waters at the ice tongue that receive the icebergs vary in depth from a minimum of 155-475 m.
+Waters at the glacier tongue that receive the icebergs vary in depth from a minimum of 155-475 m.
 Members of Robert F. Scott's Terra Nova Expedition first observed the glacier tongue calving in March 1911 when a 4 km section broke off during a gale.
 A similar event in March 1990 produced a 100-million ton iceberg, 3.5 km long, from the glacier tongue.
 In addition, observers note that the glacier tongue experienced a major calving event in the early 1940s.
-Such calving along the glacier snout naturally leads to shortening, while icebergs released from the ice tongue sides contribute to the glacier's narrowing.
-The Erebus Ice Tongue produces flat-topped or tabular icebergs.
+Such calving along the glacier snout naturally leads to shortening, while icebergs released from the glacier tongue sides contribute to the glacier's narrowing.
+The Erebus Glacier Tongue produces flat-topped or tabular icebergs.
 It calved most recently in 2013, around a decade earlier than expected.